duraki/notes/content/posts/bmwe34/instrument_clusters.md

 title: "Instrument Clusters"
 ---

 Several different versions of BMW E34 Instrument Clusters exists and were produced during the manufacturing process starting from 1988. up to 1996. which is the latest production of this 5-Series take turn.
 Very simplified, there are few different versions of E34 instrument cluster, where we can group a so called **Low** instrument cluster specifications, and **High** cluster specifications.
 All BMW E34 (7-Series) models use same instrument clusters as the E34 models.
 An experienced electrician [can convert clusters from Low ↔ High](/cluster-conversion) type, or further do various [Cluster Moddings](/cluster-modding-inspiration).

+A separate note in [VDO Instrument Cluster Display](/bmw/e34/ic/displays) provide more details on the LCD Display Modules used in BMW E34 Instrument Clusters.

 {{< notice >}}
 Instrument Clusters: LOW vs HIGH